agelmore/agelmore.github.io/_posts/2015-3-5-Secondary assembly.md

 Make into fastq format using python script samtofastq.py

-	-is there a samtool or picard to do this? - SamToFastq threw an error that it couldn't parse the sam file after running the F4 option
+is there a samtool or picard to do this?
+SamToFastq threw an error that it couldn't parse the sam file after running the F4 option

 ~~~~
 #!/usr/bin/python